<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=690758617926394&amp;ev=PageView&amp;noscript=1">

 Income taxes must be paid on all tips, whether received in cash, credit card, or non-cash tips - and whether they were reported to the employer or not.

-If tips are not reported to the employer as required, the employee may be subject to a penalty of one-half of the FICA taxes owed on the unreported tips.
-But the penalty could be avoided if the employee can show reasonable cause for not reporting the tips to the employer.
+If tips are not reported to the employer as required, the employee may be penalized for one-half of the FICA taxes owed on the unreported tips.
+However the penalty could be avoided if the employee can show reasonable cause for not reporting the tips to the employer.

 Tip reporting requirements for employers

 Do you know about the Employer’s Annual Information Return of Tip Income and Allocated Tips?
-This is something any "large food or beverage establishment" must file every March reporting data from the previous year.
+Any "large food or beverage establishment" must file this every March, reporting data from the previous year.
 If the establishment meets the following criteria, it is required to submit the Return...

 • Food or beverage is provided for consumption on the premises